What To Plant In October-Zones 1-10

 Bulbs

 Did you know that most anything with a bulb can be planted in October?
-Bulbs actually NEED to be planted during the early fall so they have enough time to root and develop before spring, let’s get busy and plant bulbs now so we’ll have a great harvest next year.
-Some people call these plants spring bulb plants since you plant them in the ball so they will have spring blooms.
+Bulbs actually need to be planted during the early fall so they have enough time to root and develop before spring.
+Let’s get busy and plant bulbs now so we’ll have a great harvest next year.
+Some people call these plants spring bulb plants since you plant them in the fall so that they will have spring blooms.

 The cold dormant time from October to March gives these plants the “chill hours” they need to thrive the following year.
-You do, however, want to plant your bulbs at least 6 weeks before the first frost.
+However, plant your bulbs at least six weeks before the first frost.

 How to Grow Bulbs

-Planting your bulbs is actually super easy, but keep in mind, that you won’t reap the benefits until the following spring.
+Planting your bulbs is super easy, but remember that you won’t reap the benefits until the following spring.
 Here are some tips for planting and growing bulbs this fall:

 • Choose a spot with full sunlight.
 This means at least 6 hours per day.